THE MAKER : SAMANTHA IVES

 - And most importantly I pattern, print, design, sew, stitch, and more generally MAKE all of the products myself here in San Francisco.

 I also seek to evoke ideas of nature within all of my work.
-Using abstracted rock, floral, vegetable motifs, I want to hopefully remind people of our own small connections with natural world and push for sustainability.
+Using the body, abstracted rock, floral, vegetable motifs, I want to hopefully remind people of our own small connections with natural world and push for sustainability.